Pratikshinde55/Kubernetes-Rolling-update/README.md

 2. **Rollout to Version v3 using online way:**
     - Here i use Online way to add new version/tag of image/app in my deployment file.

-    - Here i use kubectl set command to set new version of image with respect to my Deployment Pod by using Container Name:
+    - Here i use kubectl set command to set new `version v3` of image with respect to my Deployment Pod by using Container Name:

            kubectl set image  deployment ps-deploy my-c1=pratikshinde55/apache-webserver:v3